Gaining confidence on the correct realization of arbitrary quantum computations: Randomized compilation for Matchgate circuits

 \subsection{Randomized compilation without errors}

 Let us first consider the ideal case of no errors, where randomized compilation amounts to applying the circuit.
-This allows us to fix the notation we use throughout the rest of the appendix.
+This allows us to fix the notation we use throughout the rest of this Supplemental Material.
 We consider a MGC $M_s \ldots M_2 M_1$ on $n$ qubits applied to an input state $\ket{0^n}$.
 With $\rho_\mathrm{ideal} = \ket \psi \bra \psi$, we denote the output state of this circuit.
 Ideally, in order to prepare this state in the lab, one has to implement the unitary evolution

 for $k=1,\ldots,s$ with $\rho_{(0)}=\ket{0^n}\bra{0^n}$.

 As in Ref.~\cite{EmersonRandComp}, we propose the following randomized compilation.
 At each step $k=1,\ldots,s$, implement the evolution $\si_{(k-1)}\mapsto\si_{(k)}$ with